VDiPaola/kick-vod-analyzer/README.md

 ## Categories

+Every sample is assigned one of these categories:

 | Category | Covers |
 | --- | --- |
 | Gaming | Any game, including menus, queues, and loading screens |